ecnepsnai/otto/docs/api.md

 A websocket that can be used to execute a script on a single host and receive live output from the running script.

-Upon connecting to the socket, the client must send a JSON message to start the script:
+Upon connecting to the socket, the agent must send a JSON message to start the script:
 ```json
 {
     "HostID": "",